 is now:

-# First, get the quiz creation page to capture
+# First, display the login page to capture

 # the CSRF token (see https://en.wikipedia.org/wiki/Cross-site_request_forgery)